Skip to Main Content

 Slevin spent six years as The Post's Chicago bureau chief, delivering deadline work and deeply reported stories, with a special focus on politics and the home front of the Iraq and Afghan wars.
 He produced long-form pieces about soldiers, their preparations for war and their return home, as well as the impact of war on their families, communities and public opinion.

 At Medill, Slevin admires creative approaches to storytelling and believes that some of the best journalism flows from research and critical thinking done before the reporter has asked the first question.
-Urging his students to zig when the press pack zags, he leads an undergraduate seminar titled “Politics, Media and the Republic,” as well as "Dilemmas of American Power," cross-listed with Medill and International Studies, and a seminar called “Police, Politics, Race and Community.”
-He has guided student reporting trips to Cuba, France and Jordan, as well as to numerous states in the Midwest.
+Urging his students to start with questions, not answers, and to zig when the press pack zags, he leads an undergraduate seminar titled “Politics, Media and the Republic,” as well as "Dilemmas of American Power," cross-listed with Medill and International Studies, and a seminar called “Police, Politics, Race and Community.”
+Most recently, he has invented a course called “Covering Trump.”
+He has guided student reporting trips to Cuba, France and Jordan, as well as to various parts of the United States.

 Slevin is a member of the American Studies Governing Committee and the faculty advisory council of Northwestern’s Buffett Institute for Global Affairs.
-In 2024, he served on President Schill’s Advisory Committee on Free Expression and Institutional Speech.
-He is a board member of the nonprofit Evanston RoundTable news organization.
+He was one of 11 members of President Michael Schill’s Advisory Committee on Free Expression and Institutional Speech.
+He lives in Evanston, where he is a board member of the nonprofit Evanston RoundTable news organization.